deveshm/connormcgarr.github.io/_posts/2019-05-13-Admin-Express-0day.md

 payload += "\x43" * (5000-len(payload))
 ```

-We now have enough room to work with after making all of the jumps!
+We now have enough room to work with after making all the jumps!
 After we take our jumps, we are going to start documenting some information that will be integral to our smuggling of shellcode.
 Let's take a look at the following image, after the execution of our jumps:

 <img src="{{ site.url }}{{ site.baseurl }}/images/13.png" alt="">